-Another alternative to honor your last day of your 3 day Mykonos itinerary is our next proposal that incorporates the never-ending summer vibes of the Myconian aesthetic.
-Cruise in the Aegean archipelago in search for the relaxing activity of venturing the archeological wonders of ancient Delos and its bewitching waters.
+Another alternative to honor your last day in Mykonos is our next proposal that incorporates the never-ending summer vibes of the Myconian aesthetic.
+Cruise in the Aegean archipelago in search of the relaxing activity of venturing the archeological wonders of ancient Delos and its bewitching waters.
 On your return of this Mykonos cruise, sail back to Mykonos and specifically, the southern beaches of the island.
 You know of course what this calls for!
 After nibbling on the authentic Greek meal served on the sailboat, drop anchor at Ornos Beach or engage in some celebrity spotting at the cosmopolitan Psarou Beach.
 If you feel more adventurous, skinny dip at Elia Beach or just let the sun’s rays embrace your body on Platys Gyalos.
 Head back to Mykonos by 5:45 p.m., with enough time to live the rest of your afternoon to the fullest!
-You can find more information about this Mykonos cruise over here.
+You can find more information about this cruise tour in Mykonos on the link.

 With a couple of hours to spare, visiting the oldest areas of the island, the Panigirakis Castle is at the very top of things to do in Mykonos in 3 days.
 Standing above the Chora, offering an incomparable panoramic view of the Aegean’s vast blue, Castle Panigirakis is the perfect location to experience with your significant other, partake in an intense yoga class the accommodation offers, or just sip a refreshing cocktail at the 180o Sunset Bar.

 On the other hand, upon recalling known facts about Greece, the world-renowned, excellent wine quality of the local vineyards comes to mind.
 Following your cultural island cruise, an arranged pick-up from the port will take you straight to the wine tasting, where you will learn the basics of wine tasting next to a seasoned sommelier, taking you to the depths of years of knowledge in grape cultivating and properties of this spectacular process.
 When in Greece, you eat like the Greeks, so you definitely have seen a home-cooked feast coming!
-Wrap up your executive wine tasting experience with food, drinks and conversing with fellow wine-enthusiasts.
-To join the Cycladic wine road, you need only click over here.
+Wrap up your executive wine tasting experience with food, drinks and conversing with fellow wine-enthusiasts by joining the Cycladic wine road.

 In case the 3 day Mykonos itinerary seems somewhat overwhelming or your stay is planned to be shorter than that, we absolutely suggest an all-in-one grand tour of Mykonos.
 Beginning at 10:30 a.m. in the morning, granting you the opportunity to get acquainted with the authentic Mykonos experience, whether it involves local dishes or visiting and getting around the island in a guided tour, this activity poses as the ultimatum of Mykonos tours.

 Experience the famous Greek hospitality in an action-packed day involving sightseeing, unique Insta-material landscapes and buildings, so make sure to bring your camera with you!
 Visit St. Ioannis Church and cell, stroll in a local farm where organic products will be served as a snack to keep you going.
 Furthermore, the Ano Mera Square and the Monastery of Panayia Tourliani await, while a stop at Kalo Livadi and the breathtaking panoramic view of Mau Dam for pictures is doubtless necessary.
-A chance to escape the crowds in Mykonos’ not-so-visited countryside whist nibbling on traditional local appetizers, letting the phantasmagoric Aegean seascape sink in with a glass filled with raki in hand as the shifting colors dance in the sky, make your romantic memories in the Island of the Winds last forever.
-Book your spot on the grand tour and live unforgettable moments by clicking here.
+A chance to escape the crowds in Mykonos’ not-so-visited countryside whilst nibbling on traditional local appetizers, letting the phantasmagoric Aegean seascape sink in with a glass filled with raki in hand as the shifting colors dance in the sky, make your romantic memories in the Island of the Winds last forever.
+Book your spot on the grand tour in Mykonos and live unforgettable moments!